Configuration Reference

 Notes:

-- Required when dashboard/frontend is hosted on different origin
+- Relevant when the dashboard/frontend is hosted on a different origin from the API

-- Not needed when API and frontend are on same origin
+- Not needed when API and frontend are on the same origin (default embedded UI)

 CorsAllowedOrigins